How to Remove Mugshots?

-Yes and No. The past several years we have diligently focused on establishing direct communications with these companies along with perfecting various means and methods to offer quick and affordable removal solutions for our clients.
+Yes and No. In the past several years we have diligently focused on establishing direct communications with these companies along with perfecting various means and methods to offer quick and affordable removal solutions for our clients.
 The billable time spent by an attorney to try and accomplish what we can already do successfully and efficiently, would not be cost-effective.
 Even high value individuals suffer from online turmoil and slander.
 This is the reason why many attorneys hire our experienced team of professionals to suppress their client’s mugshots.
 Our work is guaranteed and if any of the sites should ever re-appear, we will deindex the links at no cost to you.

 No. Expungements refers to official government agencies and their records only.
 Not the private or commercial sector.
 Unfortunately, the laws surrounding third party use of mugshots online are unclear at best.
 There are no statutes in place when mugshots can or can’t be posted by for-profit websites.
 Nor are there rules about when (or if) a website is ever required to remove them or update their records.
 Regardless of the outcome of the case, a website is not obligated to update or remove a snapshot of time which at one time was public record.
 There are few sites which claim to accept expungements and out of those few, most requests go ignored.
 Also, many of these sites operate offshore where US law does not apply anyway.
 Trying to sue or enforce any current or future US laws on a website operating in a country like Pakistan or Russia has its challenges.